miladrahimi/phpcontainer/README.md

 $database = $container->get(MySQL::class);
 ```

-### Binding to objects
+### Binding to Objects

-You can bind abstractions to objects.
+You can connect abstracts to specific objects.
-In this case, you can use singleton binding to get the original object when you need it or transient binding to get a clone of the object each time you need it.
+Using singleton binding gives you the original object when required, while transient binding offers a fresh copy of the object every time you ask for it.

 ```php
 use MiladRahimi\PhpContainer\Container;